habetuz/SharpLog/docs/Customize/index.md

 The global level settings that get used when no other level setting is provided.

 !!!
 Tip
-    If you only want to change one or multiple level settings you only need to provide this level setting.
-The others still remain their default value.
+    Instead of providing all logging levels you can only specify the logging levels you want to change.

 === "sharplog.yml"
     ```yaml